flolai/MSc_shiny/My First Shiny App.md

 1. Please make sure sample naming convention is consistance across transcriptomics and metabolomics dataset
 2. Please make sure you have a unique identifier for your gene name and metabolomics name (You can use gene name and compound name directly, providing they are unique)
 3. For both transcriptomics, metabolomics dataset and sample information, please ensure sample names are in rows, genes, compound ID  and sample observations are in columns.
-Example files can be downloaded together with the APP and example snapshots are shown below.
+Example files (flolai/TMMS-GUI/Example_Data_shiny_app_testing) can be downloaded together with the APP and example snapshots are shown below.
 4. Data must be in .csv format
-4. User data can be either pre-normalised before data input or to use the log2 normalisation method within the application.
+5. User data can be either pre-normalised before data input or to use the log2 normalisation method within the application.
+6. Once gene expression and metabolomics (including gene names and metabolite names) are inputted into the Data Input tab, please move to the Plots tab for sample information (treated/control etc.)
+7. Click to the relevant plot selection according to the normalisation and model you need.
+(Here, the data will be merged then centered and autoscaled for modelling)

 **Please be patient, large data set (over 10000 genes and metabolites) may take a few minutes to generate the plot.
 If you are in a rush, basic model graphic will be display in your rstudio plot section.**